liuyuezhang/rnn-template/README.md

-# An RNN Template for Computational Neuroscience
+# RNN template for Computational Neuroscience